Impact of spatial coarsening on Parareal convergence for the linear advection equation: Parareal with spatial coarsening for linear problems

-Note that since the values $y^k_j$ are known from the previous iteration, the computation of $\mathcal{F}_{\delta t}(y^k_j)$ in~\eqref{eq:parareal_iteration} can be parallelised across $P$ processing units.
+for $j=0, \ldots, P-1$.
+Since the values $y^k_j$ in~\eqref{eq:parareal_iteration} are known from the previous iteration, the computation of $\mathcal{F}_{\delta t}(y^k_j)$ can be parallelised across $P$ processing units.
 By contrast, $\mathcal{G}_{\Delta t}(y^{k+1}_j)$ must be computed serially step-by-step.
 Therefore, $\mathcal{F}_{\delta t}$ should be accurate but can be computationally expensive and is thus called the fine propagator.
 By contrast, since $\mathcal{G}_{\Delta t}$ runs serially, it must be computationally cheap but can be inaccurate and is thus called the coarse propagator.
+The iteration will eventually converge to the solution